yipeng/brown_corpus/README.md

 ![](https://raw.githubusercontent.com/yipeng/brown_corpus/master/images/logcdf.png)

 Notice that the CDFs are rather different.
 Had started with this you might not agree that brown follows zipf at all.
 I suppose this is what they mean by 'empirical power laws' being approximation.
+We can test whether they are really similar or different with [Kolmogorov-Smirnov test](https://en.wikipedia.org/wiki/Kolmogorov-Smirnov_test).
+We can observe visually that the D value is ~0.1, and the critical vuale is sqrt((981716+782254)/(981716*782254))*1.36 or ~0.02, hence we reject the null hypothesis that the two are from the same underlying probablity distribution.

 Thanks for reading.
 Have fun!

+Notes to self:

+* I have used the 2 sample ks test because it is easier to follow on wikipedia.
+The 1 sample ks goodness of fit test would give the same result.
-Note to self: The zip file is generated as follows:
+* The zip file is generated as follows:
 `7z a -t7z -m0=lzma -mx=9 -mfb=64 -md=32m -ms=on word_freq.7z word_freq.csv`